Pumpkin risotto – serves 4

 1 teaspoon vegetable stock granules

-100 g taleggio cheese (soft rind cheese) or any other tasty meltable cheese
+100 g taleggio cheese (soft rind cheese) or any

 50 g grated parmesan cheese